Gratitude

 I also know that gratefully there are many people in the world, people of all ages, who have a different vision for the world.
 One in which headlines can read something like: “A cooperative international effort has eradicated hunger in 99.5% of the world’s population and is expected to have completely eradicated it within another year.”
 Or “International efforts in education and health care have resulted in greatly improved educational and medical treatment options throughout the world.”
 Wouldn’t that be nice?

-The above pyramid roughly illustrate the composition of the 21st century feudal system that is being engineered into existence.
-It is not absolute in it’s designations.
+The above pyramid roughly illustrates the composition of the 21st century feudal system that is being engineered into existence.
+However, it is not absolute in it’s designations.
 For instance, many Presidents, Prime Ministers, and other national heads of state fall in the category of “Lords” rather than being part of the actual international ruling/governing body.
 And some with a high level of a particular skill which is needed by the ruling body may find themselves at least honorary members of the “Lords”.

 The following illustration roughly provides a reference point for how the wealth, which is largely manufactured, mined or otherwise produced by the Peasants and Serfs, is ultimately currently being distributed.
 The ongoing increase in automated systems which perform labor previously performed by human workers calls to question the need for as large a general population as historically been needed.